jordanparker6/newsanalyzer/README.md

 ```

 # newsreader
-A web-scraper, sentiment and entity analysis tool for market research
+A web-scraper, sentiment and entity analysis tool for market research.

 This library includes the following features:
 - A multi-threaded web-scraper implentation with an extendable interface.
 - A collection of web-scrapers for building up a market research corpus.
 - An NLP pipeline for analysing entities and sentiment.
-- A relational database for storing scraped articles, named entities and sentiment.
+- A relational data store for storing scraped articles, named entities and sentiment.
 - A streamlit dashboard for interactive analysis and visualization.

 ### Quick Start